 Do I have to pay to do things like blacksmithing, axe throwing, fire walking etc.?

 Yes.
 Activities cost extra and are charged by the people running them.
-No partaking in activities are included in the cost.
+No partaking in activities is included in the cost.
 The typical rule is watching is free but joining/doing stuff costs extra.
 No exceptions, even organisers, volunteers and traders will have to pay to join in on these things.
 The funds go directly to the people running the activities/workshops to cover their time and materials.
 The costs are charged by the workshop leaders not the festival.

 Plenty.
-You can see the wolves and birds of prey displays, talks and demonstrations, battle reenactment, live history village, live music in the main stage and around the site, fire dancers, boat burning, story tellers, watch the fire walking, demonstrations of how things are made by the blacksmiths etc.
+You can see the wolves and birds of prey displays, talks and demonstrations, battle reenactment, live history village, live music in the main stage and around the site, fire dancers, boat burning, story tellers, watch the fire walking, demonstrations of how things are made by the blacksmiths and others etc.